Purple background

 Wicks on a Candle

-The wicks show the entire price movement and can highlight that the price has moved much higher or lower than the body's open and close.
+The wicks show the entire price movement and can highlight that the price has moved much higher or lower than the body's high low and close.
 The longer or bigger the Wick, the more volatile the price action has been in the directions it has moved; sometimes, wicks are misleading when analysing a chart or a trend hence the phrase you may have heard, wicks play tricks.

 Bullish candles

 There are many Bullish chart patterns and candles to be aware of; some are easier and clearer to spot.
 These bullish patterns cover the possibility of reversing or continuing a positive price trend.
 Depending on the timeframe you are using will determine how quickly these patterns play out.
-Using the above basic knowledge, you can determine how the price has behaved that day and whether that is leaning towards being bearish to bullish.
-Looking at the chart further down the article, you can see many different candle structures.

-One of the easier bullish candles to spot is a Hammer candle.
+One of the easier bullish candles to spot is a small green Hammer candle.
 You can see that the market opened, and the bears drove the price down, but the bulls could reclaim the day's momentum and go back up to a higher price than it started.
 The Wick to the upside of a Hammer candle is usually very small, but to the downside, it is longer.
-This is a good sign that the bulls have been able to overpower the bears and would be considered a bullish sign for a reversal of price action.
+This is a good sign that the bulls have been able to overpower the bears and would be considered a bullish sign for a reversal patterns of price action.
 Simply analysing a candle this way is ideal if you cannot remember all the different patterns and names.

 A few more examples of reversal candles would be a Bullish engulfing candle, which is when the price has been driven higher than a previously bearish candle in one move, and a tweezer bottom, where you can see a bearish candle went the price down, bounced off a level and then the next candle re-tested the same level but made a solid bullish movement away from the level.
 There are many more candles, but this article will become very long if we cover them all.
 Hopefully, these fundamentals will help.